Kaccana-Bhikkhu/kaccana-bhikkhu.github.io/documentation/aboutSources/09_Want-to-help.md

 There are many ways a skilled and generous programmer could help with the Archive ([github](https://github.com/Kaccana-Bhikkhu/qs-archive)).
 Here are some ideas, ranked roughly in order of usefulness with the really big project last.

-__Fix bugs:__ For the current list, see [About: status](about:status) and [Github issues](https://github.com/Kaccana-Bhikkhu/qs-archive/issues).
+__Fix bugs:__ For the current list, see [About: status](about:status#known-issues-and-limitations) and [Github issues](https://github.com/Kaccana-Bhikkhu/qs-archive/issues).

-__Add search features:__ The lack of a search page is the most obvious weakness of the current website.
-There are multiple approaches to this problem.
-If you’re interested, please let us know your ideas or just go ahead and build something.

 __Cross-platform mp3 splitting:__ The project currently uses Windows-only mp3DirectCut to quickly and losslessly split mp3 files. [mp3splt](https://mp3splt.sourceforge.net/mp3splt_page/about.php) is a cross-platfrom command-line utility with similar functionality.
-Rewriting Mp3DirectCut.SinglePassSplit to use of this utility would allow the QSArchive software to operate on many platforms.
+Rewriting `Mp3DirectCut.SinglePassSplit` to use this utility would make the QSArchive software fully functional on many platforms.

-Alternatively, one could write a python module equivalent to mp3DirectCut.
-This would need to work on VBR mp3 files and be tested extensively before it would be ready to use.

 __Create a modern search-driven website:__ A modern website designed for mobile devices (and perhaps fully integrated into abhayagiri.org) would make the Archive material substantially more accessible.